k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/02_LLM_data_profiling.md

   - For example, if the Metadata Regex Classifier plugin created a classification property with score = 0.8 (above the threshold), the LLM Profiling plugin will not run on this column.
 - ```propertyName``` is a column's property that should be created by the plugin.
   - By default,  ```"propertyName": "classification"```, which aims to accommodate the LLM Profiling use case.
-- ```"userPrompt"``` is an LLM prompt definition.
+- ```userPrompt``` is an LLM prompt definition.
 It is a dynamic string, comprised of several parts that are combined at run time.
 Some of these parts are taken from the framework and some are taken from the plugin's definition, as follows:
   - ```${tableName} ```, ```${columns}``` and ```${columnName}``` are, respectively, a table and a column being profiled, as well as the names of all other columns in this table.
 These 3 parameters are passed to the plugin by the framework.
   - The ```userPrompt``` should be updated to fit the required use case and project's needs.
 - ```possibleValues``` is a list of possible property values.